The Voice theme provides great possibilities using our Modules page template.

-In order to create a Home Page, first go to Pages -> Add New and create another page.
-Under the template setting, choose “Modules” template.
-If you have inserted our demo content, example Home page will be added already so you can skip this step.
+In order to create a Home Page, first, go to Pages -> Add New and create another page.
+Under the template settings, choose the “Modules” template.
+If you have inserted our demo content, an example Home page will be added already so you can skip this step.

 Go to Settings -> Reading and select “Front page displays a static page” option.
 Then choose your home page from page selection below.

 Ok, the home page is set and now you can play with its content.
 Go back to your home page edit screen and check for two additional boxes.